insujang/insujang.github.io/_posts/2020-02-09-introduction-to-programming-infiniband.md

 > Note that these return **its local information, not a destination information (information of the opposite node)**.
 It means these functions must be called in each side and they exchange information to know each other's destination information.
 >
-> **For this purpose, all examples that I referred use a TCP socket.** Before processing RDMA operations, a server and a client establishes a TCP connection and exchange their local ID and QP number.
+> **For this purpose, all examples that I referred use a TCP socket.** Before processing RDMA operations, a server and a client establish a TCP connection and exchange their local ID and QP number.
 > This is why step 5 includes *exchange* identifier information.
 >
 > The TCP connection is also used in step 8, to let the counterpart know about its memory regions.